Court sentences trader to 6 months in prison for cheating herdsman – Daily Trust

-A Karu Grade I Area Court, Abuja, on Monday sentenced a trader, Waliu Aremu, 35, who pleaded guilty to cheating a herdsman of N242,000 , to six months in prison.
+A Karu Grade I Area Court, Abuja, yesterday sentenced a trader, Waliu Aremu, 35, who pleaded guilty to cheating a herdsman of N242,000, to six months in prison.

 The judge, Sani Mohammed, who summarily tried and convicted Aremu, however, gave him an option to pay a fine of N11,000.